7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 How did I find and evaluate the best sales analytics software?

-I used G2's Grid Report to create a shortlist of top sales analytics based on user satisfaction and market presence.
+I used G2's latest Grid Report for the sales analytics software category to create a shortlist of top tools based on user satisfaction and market presence.

 Since I haven’t used these platforms directly, I leaned on interviews with sales and RevOps experts to ground my analysis and cross-validated their feedback with what I saw in verified G2 reviews.
 The screenshots featured in this article come from G2 vendor listings and publicly available product documentation.